We all want to do what we can to keep our pets as happy and healthy as possible.

 As stated previously, some chinchilla owners may advise that salt licks are permitted and not a big deal to use.

 I, however, disagree and wouldn’t recommend them.

-As I illustrated previously in the post, this includes hay, pellets, and other safe items for your chinchilla to chew and digest.
+As mentioned, this includes hay, pellets, and other safe items for your chinchilla to chew and digest.

-If you are ever in doubt about what’s best for your chinchilla, simply refer to calling a professional (vet) and discussing your concerns.
+If you are ever in doubt about what’s best for your chinchilla, simply ask a professional (i.e. a vet) and discuss your concerns.

 I wish you the best of luck with your chinchillas!